fhui28/CBFM/README.md

 # Installation

-Currently, `CBFM` is available and can be installed from github with the help of `devtools` package using:
+Currently, `CBFM` is available and can be installed from github with the help of `pak` package using:

 ```
-devtools::install_github("fhui28/CBFM")
+pak::pkg_install("fhui28/CBFM")
 ```

 Alternatively, or if the above does not work, you may download a (supposedly) stable release of `CBFM` by choosing the latest release on the right hand side of this Github webpage, and install it manually on your machine.